catzoo/image-bot/README.md

     ```

 ### Mode 2
--   This is for sending it constantly.
-For example, in this mode you can have it start sending an image every hour rather than per day.
+-   This is for a specific time of the day.
+For example, in this mode you can have it only send it at
+    5:30 pm per day
 -   To set this mode do:
     - ``TIME=Hour,Minute`` - note it will be in 24 hours
     - ``Do not put in a TIME_EVERY``